mastodon/fediverse_auxiliary_service_provider_specifications/general/v0.1/introduction.md

 ## 01: Introduction

-This document introduces the concept of Fediverse Auxiliary Service Providers (FASPs), third-party services that fediverse server software can use to perform a variety of tasks, and defines the way such FASPs are configured within fediverse server software and how the two communicate.
+This document introduces the concept of Fediverse Auxiliary Service Providers ("FASPs"), third-party services that fediverse server software can use to perform a variety of tasks, and defines the way such FASPs are configured within fediverse server software and how the two communicate.